 Write down any ideas you have about the novel no matter how vague or unconnected they feel.
 Think of it like an idea bank for later.

 Why: Random ideas are often the work of our subconscious.
-Right now they might not seem like much, but as you write your novel, that snippet of a scene could be the exact thing you need.
+Right now they might not seem like much, but as you write your novel, that snippet of a scene could be the exact thing you need to move forward.
 It also lets these ideas simmer in your mind so they can be useful later.

 By now you should have a decent overview of your novel (or half novel).
 It might be pretty rough, or very detailed depending on how much you know going in.
 Don’t worry if it’s vague as long as you can see a story unfolding there.
 There’s a protagonist with a problem, a series of attempts to solve that problem, a conflict keeping them from their goal, stakes if they fail, and a resolution to the problem.
-If you have that, you have a much better chance of avoiding writer’s block during the month and actually finishing the novel.
+If you have that, you have a much better chance of avoiding writer’s block during November and hitting that 50K words.

 Who’s doing NanNo this year?
 Are you going for a full or half novel?
 Are you plotting it or pantsing it?